PaulSHahn/emacssetup/README.md

 ```

 I like to run *emacs* in daemon mode (as a server).
 This is a better way to run *emacs* on modern systems, since it shares resources with other windowed
-instances of *emacs* and they are aware of what each other is doing.
+instances of *emacs*.
+This allows each client instance to integrate with the others, instead of having single instances that can clober over the same files.

 By default, *emacsclient* starts a new client that connects to the existing emacs daemon running in the background.
 The "--alternate-editor=" syntax is awkward,
  but it essentially means start up a new *emacs* daemon if the client could not connect to an existing one.
 If you put an argument after the *=*, it would
  instead startup some other editor that you specified as a backup option.

-Remember that the *VISUAL* variable is reserved for editors running in *X* or *wayland* and *EDITOR* is reserved for editors running inside a terminal.
-We pass
+At this point, I use the *VISUAL* variable for editors running in *X* or *wayland* and *EDITOR* for editors running inside a terminal.
+This is not really what
+they were originally intended for, but that usage is largely archaic anyway (unless you have a 300 buad modem and a printer instead of a display screen).

-*-t* to run a terminal version when EDITOR is called by the OS or some other running program.
+I pass *-t* to run a terminal version when EDITOR is called by the OS or some other running program.
 This starts a new *emacs* client inside the terminal.

-When we are running in a visual environment, we create a new window (*frame* in emacs-speak) via *-c*.
-Without this, *emacs* would try and find an existing
+When *VISUAL* is used I create a new window (*frame* in emacs-speak) via *-c*.
+Without this, *emacs* would try and find an existing window and change the
-window and change the contents of that window.
+contents of that window.
 I prefer to have a new window (er... frame) for everything I explicitly open.

 Note that these commands and options are specific to recent versions of *emacs*.
 Older versions of *emacs* and *emacsclient* take different options and
 *emacsclient* has a different name or doesn't exist at all on really old versions of *emacs*.